Han-Zhenzhong/ptx-vm/blog.md

 As GPU computing continues to evolve and become increasingly important in high-performance computing, machine learning, and scientific simulations, understanding how GPU code executes has become more critical than ever.
 Today, I'm excited to introduce the **NVIDIA PTX Virtual Machine**, an open-source project that provides a complete virtual machine implementation for executing NVIDIA PTX (Parallel Thread Execution) intermediate code.

+You can find the project on GitHub at: https://gitee.com/hanzhenzhong/ptx-vm

 ## What is PTX?

 Before diving into the virtual machine itself, let's briefly discuss what PTX is.
 PTX is NVIDIA's low-level parallel computing virtual instruction set architecture (ISA) that serves as an intermediate representation between high-level CUDA C code and the actual GPU hardware instructions.
 When you compile CUDA code with `nvcc`, it's first compiled to PTX code, which is then further compiled to the specific GPU architecture's machine code.